Field Types and Properties

 Multi-Select

 Stores a coded value along with decoded text for each value as a comma-delimited string.
-This can be used when a user needs to select 'all that apply' - as opposed to having multiple checkbox fields.
+This can be used when a user needs to select 'all that apply' instead of having multiple checkbox fields.

-Considering between use of checkboxes or a multi-select field:
+Considering the use of checkboxes or a multi-select field:

 • Checkboxes are separate variables and will be presented as unique columns in the data exports